Zaddyp/YARD/README.md

 - **Habit:** - Users can post throughout the day many times.
 Users can explore endless pictures in any category imaginable whenever they want.
 Very habbit forming!
 - **Scope:** - Starting out narrow focused to school by school based on Geography before expanding to every HBCU student across the country

 ## Product Spec

+#### INSTRUCTIONS
+* to change profile picture, tap on the profile image in the bio fragment
+* to see more about a user, you can click on the user's name on the post
+* after taking a picture to post and you no longer need it, swipe either left or right to remove the picture

 ### 1. User Stories (Required and Optional)